-Many, though not all, divorcing clients experience a variety of emotions when their marriage ends, such as fear, anger, hurt, anxiety or even depression.
-They may have to endure constant conflict at home; they may be losing sleep or have deep concerns about how their children will handle the news of the impending divorce.
+Many, though not all, divorcing clients experience various emotions when their marriage ends, such as fear, anger, hurt, anxiety, or even depression.
+They may have to endure constant conflict at home; they may be losing sleep or have deep concerns about how their children will handle the impending divorce news.

 As a result of the emotions surrounding a breakup, divorce clients are not generally at their best.
 Attorneys need to keep this in mind as they approach the first client meeting.

 Lawyers should try to make their divorce clients as comfortable as possible, which may require the following: